Creating Oracle Hash Cluster versus Standard Cluster

 Just as a hash cluster is different from a normal cluster, creating a hash cluster is different from creating a standard cluster.

 When Oracle creates a hash cluster table, it immediately allocates all the space that will be required by all the data in the hash cluster.
 Oracle determines the total amount of space for the hash cluster by using the SIZE parameter, which you learned about earlier, and another parameter called HASHKEYS.
-The value for the HASHKEYS parameter limits the total number of unique values for the result of the hashing function.
-If you specify a HASHKEYS value of 100, there will be no more than 100 different values for the result of the hashing function.
-If there are more than 100 possible results, Oracle will still only create 100 different areas to correspond to 100 different values, so some collisions, where multiple values of the hash function are stored together, will occur.
+The value for the HASHKEYS parameter limits the total number of unique values for the result of the hashing function — Oracle rounds the value you specify up to the nearest prime number, so a HASHKEYS value of 100 actually yields 101 possible hash results, not exactly 100.
+If there are more possible cluster key values than the cluster was sized for, Oracle will still only create that many distinct areas, so some collisions, where multiple values of the hash function are stored together, will occur.

 Types of hashing